brianzou03/covid/README.md

-This project is behind the askcovid19now.com.
+This project is behind the website http://www.askcovid19now.com.
 The goal is to help community by allowing users follow easy COVID-19 related questions and arrive at a decision.

 ## create project
 This project was setup with the following commands